Henry Ford: Model T

 Sales passed 250,000 in 1914.
 By 1916, as the price dropped to $360 for the basic touring car, sales reached 472,000.

 By 1918, half of all cars in the United States were Model Ts.
 All new cars were black; as Ford wrote in his autobiography, "Any customer can have a car painted any color that he wants so long as it is black."
 Until the development of the assembly line, which mandated black because of its quicker drying time, Model Ts were available in other colors, including red.
 The design was fervently promoted and defended by Ford, and production continued as late as 1927; the final total production was 15,007,034.
 This record stood for the next 45 years, and was achieved in 19 years from the introduction of the first Model T (1908).

 Henry Ford turned the presidency of Ford Motor Company over to his son Edsel Ford in December 1918.
 Henry retained final decision authority and sometimes reversed the decisions of his son.
-Ford started another company, Henry Ford and Son, and made a show of taking himself and his best employees to the new company; the goal was to scare the remaining holdout stockholders of the Ford Motor Company to sell their stakes to him before they lost most of their value.
+Ford started another company, Henry Ford and Son, and made a show of taking himself and his best employees to the new company; the goal was to scare the remaining holdout stockholders of the Ford Motor Company into selling their stakes to him before they lost most of their value.
 (He was determined to have full control over strategic decisions.)
-The ruse worked, and Ford and Edsel purchased all remaining stock from the other investors, thus giving the family sole ownership of the company.
+The ruse worked, and Henry and Edsel purchased all remaining stock from the other investors, thus giving the family sole ownership of the company.